ytbryan/emd/README.md

 ## Usage

-### A Markdown view
+### Use it in a Markdown view `markdown.html.md`

-1. Create a view called app/view/home/markdown.html.md and add the following sample Markdown.
+1. Create a `markdown.html.md` view at `app/view/home/markdown.html.md` and add the following Markdown code:

     ```markdown
         ## This is a sample Markdown code